Lin Meijiao: Personal life

-Lin married actor Huang Yiliang in 1991 and have a daughter, Chantalle Ng, in 1995.
-They however divorced in 1997 wherein Lin initiated it.
+Lin married actor Huang Yiliang in 1991; they divorced in 1997 soon after Lin gave birth to their daughter, Chantalle Ng.
 When interviewed in 2009, Huang attributed their split to their differences in characters and philosophies in life.
+Lin in an interview with 8days, a Singaporean magazine, in 2017, said there were no more feelings for Huang and wanted a clean break.